ilyasIA25/ilyasIA25/README.md

 ### About This Project

 The goal of this project was to make fluid mechanics visual and interactive.
-I created a tool based on the **Lattice Boltzmann Method (LBM)** to simulate 2D fluid dynamics.
+Our team created a tool based on the **Lattice Boltzmann Method (LBM)** to simulate 2D fluid dynamics.

 The live website (linked above) is a showcase featuring: